JB-uses-git/mnlumumbai/README.md

-# MNLU - Modern National Law University Website
+# MNLU Mumbai - Modern National Law University Website

 A clean, modern, and responsive college website built with React and Vite.